OfficeDev/script-lab/README.md

 Here's a 1-minute teaser video to give you a taste:

 [![Script Lab teaser video showing Script Lab being used in Excel to make charts, Word, and Powerpoint Online.](.github/images/screenshot-wide-youtube.png 'Script Lab teaser video')](https://aka.ms/scriptlabvideo)

-> Note: Script Lab has been re-written from the ground up in 2018, on a brand-new technology stack (including React and Fabric React).
-To access the older archived version of Script Lab 2017 (written using Angular), see <https://http://github.com/OfficeDev/script-lab-2017>

 <a id="get-started"></a>